GoogleChrome/developer.chrome.com/site/en/blog/inside-browser-part1/index.md

 arbitrary file access for processes that handle arbitrary user input like the renderer process.

-Because processes have their own private memory space, they often contain copies of common infrastructure (like V8 which is a Chrome's JavaScript engine).
+Because processes have their own private memory space, they often contain copies of common infrastructure (like V8 which is Chrome's JavaScript engine).
 This means more memory usage as they can't be shared the way they would be if they were threads inside the same process.
 In order to save memory, Chrome puts a limit on how many processes it can spin up.
 The limit varies depending on how much memory and CPU power your device has, but when Chrome hits